-The habitat assessment may be completed with just the datasheet, clipboard, and pen/pencil in most cases.
+The habitat assessment may be completed with just the datasheet, a clipboard, and pen/pencil in most cases.
+The datasheets are also available in electronic format, either as a fillable PDF file or using the Survey123 application (see below).
 Ensure you have permission, documented as required, and safety equipment depending on the type of right-of-way to be assessed.
 Other items, including a GPS, measuring tape, clicker counter, and guidebooks are helpful but not required.

 - 1. Permit or permission for access to the right-of-way from proper authority - 2.
 Safety clothing (Type 3 vest in some states), helmet (required in some states or if desired) - 3.
 Revolving or flashing light for top of car, if required - 4.
-Datasheets, clipboard, pen/pencil - 5.
-GPS unit, GPS enabled tablet, or smartphone (for navigating to plots or collecting plot locations) - 6.
-Measuring tape - 7.
-Clicker counter (for tallying milkweed) - 8.
-Pin flags (for marking plot corners) - 9.
-Plant identification guidebook or aides - 10.
-Pollinator identification guidebook or aides - 11.
-Hand lens or magnifying glass (for identifying plant parts)
+Datasheets (in paper or electronic format) - 5.
+Clipboard and pen/pencil, if using paper datasheets - 6.
+GPS unit, GPS enabled tablet, or smartphone (for navigating to plots or collecting plot locations) - 7.
+Measuring tape - 8.
+Clicker counter (for tallying milkweed) - 9.
+Pin flags (for marking plot corners) - 10.
+Plant identification guidebook or aides - 11.
+Pollinator identification guidebook or aides - 12.
+Hand lens or magnifying glass (for identifying plant parts) - Optional items